awsles/AzureExtensions/Ax.Cosmos/README.md

 ## Next Steps
 In no particular order:

+* Ensure all the functions have headers.
+The documentation is generated from these headers.

 * Add the individual help headers for each cmdlet function so that **Get-Help** may  be used to retrieve the documentation for each.

 * Implement Remove-AxCosmosDocument using query parameters (vs just by id).